How can I sign up to be a volunteer?

-What benefits can I expect to receive as a volunteer?
+What other benefits can I expect to receive as a volunteer?

-Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration (please see the housing question above).
-Meals are not provided.
-Annually, there is a "volunteer recognition event" where volunteers receive various service awards depending on their hours worked.
+Volunteers receive free admission to the park while volunteering, and may receive free camping or other accommodations as well, depending on the project and its duration.
+Meals are usually not provided.
+Reimbursements for travel, meals, or other expenses may be available for some long-term projects.
+Participants in some projects may earn T-shirts, ball caps, volunteer pins, or other tokens of appreciation if sponsors are available.
 And, of course, all volunteers have the opportunity to do meaningful work with interesting people in a National Park setting!

 Can I get educational or community service credit for volunteering?

 In most cases, yes.
 Many schools require their students to complete service projects, or may offer educational credits for long-term assignments.
 We are happy to provide whatever proof of participation is required.

 Do you have many volunteer opportunities available during the winter?